-Christina Milian Poses With Daughter While Baby Bump Is Now Obvious
+Christina Milian Poses With Daughter & Shows Off Her Baby Bump

 “You both look adorable,” one user wrote.

-“I can tell your daughter has the cutest personality,” another shared.
+“I can tell your daughter has the cutest personality,” another fan shared.

-“You’re so beautiful,” a third mentioned adding multiple eye-heart emoji.
+“You’re so beautiful,” a third follower mentioned, adding multiple eye-heart emoji.

 “She looks so much like you!
 Both super beautiful!” a fourth fan remarked.